teamclairvoyant/database-comparison-tool/README.md

 Example:

     sh tes.sh -sourceName {SOURCE_NAME} -destinationName {DESTINATION_NAME} -sourceType {SOURCE_TYPE} -destinationType {DESTINATION_TYPE} -sourceDatabase {SOURCE_DATABASE} -sourceTable {SOURCE_TABLE} -destinationDatabase {DESTINATION_DATABASE} -destinationTable {DESTINATION_TABLE} --excludeColumns {columns_to_exclude} --where {where_clause}

+Setup Steps:

+    1. This tool can be quickly used by downloading the "database_comparision_tool_build" direcotry from the repo into the desired location.
+    2. Under this direcotry there are two sub-directories. "conf" directory consists of the application.properties file.
+Fill the application.properties file with your desired database details.
+    3. "lib" directory consists of the latest jar file.
+    4. Once this "database_comparision_tool_build" is downloaded and the application.properties is updated the tool is ready to use.

+TODO:

+1. Validate using primary key.
+2. Support Hash compare.(Hashing the entire row)